 Others state that hominid ancestors were mainly hunters and plant-based products were just a supplement.
 They base this theory on the discovered animal fossils with butchery marks on the bone, dating 2 M years ago and more.
-Reasonable minds would disagree with the above as human ancestors did not have the proper means to hunt daily and have meat as their main nutrition source on that time.
+Reasonable minds would disagree with the above as human ancestors did not have the proper means to hunt daily and have meat as their main nutrition source at that time.
 We started using tools about 1.7 M years ago, but the oldest stone blades are dating 300.000 years ago.
-The agriculture came along 10.000 years ago, and we made the first single edged knife only 4000 years ago.
+The agriculture came along 10.000 years ago, and we made the first single-edged knife only 4000 years ago.
 Humans could not be professional hunters before that time.
-They were just scavengers in need for food.
+They were just scavengers in need of food.

 Just ask yourself a question: can you imagine those humans 1 M years ago would have preferred the raw decomposing meat over the nice and fresh berries and nuts?
 Have you ever noticed what happens to meat within 1 hour after the animal has been killed if not refrigerated?
 Was it their choice or their way to survival?
 The answer does not need much thinking.
 We have been brainwashed for too long.
 Time to wake up.

 With agriculture, meat became more common but mostly to the rich and was perceived as luxury.
-The Ancient Egypt had a plant-based diet with meat and fish added but again mainly for the rich.
+Ancient Egypt had a plant-based diet with meat and fish added but again mainly for the rich.
 Greeks and Romans had a diet composed of cereals, vegetables, and fruits.
 The meat that was consumed was usually fish, fowl, or pigs, as the cheapest and most convenient.
 Nevertheless, only the wealthiest citizens could afford to eat large amounts of meat on a regular basis.
-The Spartans were eating mainly meat, while the gladiators of Roman Empire were clearly vegetarians.
+The Spartans were eating mainly meat, while the gladiators of the Roman Empire were clearly vegetarians.

-And then in the middle ages- meat was still expensive, rare, and hard to keep fresh long before refrigeration.
-Since 1961, the population on earth doubled but the meat consumption increased almost five times.
+And then in the middle ages– the meat was still expensive, rare, and hard to keep fresh long before refrigeration.
+Since 1961, the population on earth doubled but meat consumption increased almost five times.
 Meat consumption increases as the world is getting richer.
 Seen from this perspective, the reality is very sad: even if more and more people quit eating meat, there are still plenty of the poor and middle-class ones that will eat more meat if they get richer.

-We are not carnivores by nature but by choice and the choice is the result of frustration, marketing, politics, religion, wrong beliefs and misleading trends.
+We are not carnivores by nature but by choice and the choice is the result of frustration, marketing, politics, religion, wrong beliefs, and misleading trends.
 The more ‘’civilized’’ we become, the more unethical our behavior is.

-For tens of millions of years, we were vegan and only recently (a few thousand years ago) we began eating meat.
+For tens of millions of years, we were vegan, and only recently (a few thousand years ago) we began eating meat.
 Humans throughout history derived their energy from starch and only wealthy aristocrats were meat-eaters.
-The frustration of the poor and the psychological effect might have been greater than the real need or preference for meat diet.
+The frustration of the poor and the psychological effect might have been greater than the real need or preference for a meat diet.